 About half of Alzheimer’s patients suffer from delusions: beliefs that don’t match reality.
 These are usually suspiciously touched.
 For example, the patient may think that he or she has been cheated or robbed by his or her partner or caregiver.
 Sometimes, the patient is hallucinating and sees or hears things that are not there.

 People with Alzheimer’s disease have specific problems with everyday activities, which, for example, are performed more and more clumsy.
 At the same time, the current social contact will continue for a long time, which could give outsiders the false impression that everything is fine.

 The diagnosis of Alzheimer’s disease is usually made on the basis of the symptoms.
-MRI scans may reveal defects in the brains of Alzheimer’s patients, such as atrophy, the shrivelling up of the brains.
+MRI scans may reveal defects in the brain of Alzheimer’s patients, such as atrophy, the shrivelling up of the brain.
 By means of a lumbar puncture, cerebrospinal fluid can be collected and tested.
 In case of Alzheimer’s disease, the proteins, derived from the tangles and plaques, are demonstrably present in the cerebrospinal fluid.
-An exact diagnosis is usually only possible after the death of the patient, by examining the brains.
+An exact diagnosis is usually only possible after the death of the patient, by examining the brain.

 Alzheimer’s disease is as yet incurable, although there are medications and therapies that can make the patient’s life somewhat easier.

 In early Alzheimer’s, sometimes drugs are used that would inhibit the disease.
 However, opinions on this are divided.
 According to several doctors, the side effects are worse than the inhibitory effect on the disease.

 Furthermore, therapy of Alzheimer’s disease focusses on guidance and care, in order to let the patient feel most safe and comfortable.
 The aim is more and more to support the patient at home for as long as possible.
 With help, patients may sometimes continue functioning remarkably long.